ortus-docs/logbox-docs/using_a_logger_object/README.md

 |`debug(string message, [any extraInfo=""])`|Log a debug message|
 |`logMessage(string message, numeric severity, [any extraInfo=""])`|Log any kind of message|

 As you can probably tell, all logging methods take in a message string an a second argument called `extraInfo`.
 This `extraInfo` argument can be anything from a string, a structure, a query or whatever.
-This way you can send in a complex structure that the appenders will serialize into message form or log into its appropriate channel.
+This way you can send in a complex structure that the appenders will serialize into message form or log into the appropriate channel.
 Thus, `extraInfo` can be very handy when you are building your own custom appenders.

 ```javascript
 // setting some messages